irkode/highlightjs-hugo-text/css-class-reference.md

 - property

-   We style every dot word chain as propery except if it starts with a _built_in_.
+   We style every dot word chain as property except if it starts with a _built_in_.
 In these cases we use _built_in_ for the start (one or two words). see also _title.function.invoke_ below.

 - punctuation